Wrong Level¶

 False-positive guards¶

 - The repo's existing layer convention is authoritative.
-Before flagging a test for living at the wrong tier, read the repo's tier conventions: directory layout (
+Before flagging a test for living at the wrong level, read the repo's tier conventions: directory layout (

 tests/integration/), filename suffixes (*.unit.test.ts,*_integration_test.go), runner markers (pytest.mark.integration,@Tag("slow")), and build constraints (//go:build integration).
 If the test sits in a tier the repo treats as appropriate for the test's content, do not flag — even if a different repo would file it differently.
 The signal is mismatch between a test's content and its repo's stated tier, not mismatch with an idealized pyramid. - Co-location-by-convention single-file ecosystems.
 Some ecosystems place all tier coverage for a unit in one file by design — Go's